 The length of the implant is one of the most important factors leading to implant stability.

 Furthermore, more implants might be required, especially when they are supporting bridges or dentures.
 2 traditional implants are usually enough to support an entire arch.
 With mini implants, 4 or more are often needed.

 If mini dental implants get damaged, the whole thing has to be removed.
 This is because the part that goes inside the gum comes in one piece.
 If the rod comes to any damage, you will need reimplantation.
 Traditional implants include 3 components, which are easier and cheaper to replace if anything goes wrong.

 Last but not least, there is little data on their durability and longevity.
 Mini dental implants are an innovation, which means there is lack of longitudinal studies and observation on how they behave.

 When are mini dental implants a good idea?

 Standard dental implants have a lot of requirements and you may have been told before that you do not qualify.
-The good news is that mini dental implants can still be a way out.
+The good news is that you may still be a candidate for mini dental implants.